-May 2, 2023, Ringgold, GA: The Catoosa County Conservation District recognized their 2023 Scholarship and Poster Contest winners at their annual Picnic held on May 2 at Elsie Holmes Nature Park.
+Ringgold, GA, May 2, 2024: The Catoosa County Conservation District presented their 2024 Scholarship to Katie Wagner (Senior at Heritage High School) and Poster Contest Awards to local students at their annual Awards Picnic held on May 2, 2024 at Elsie Holmes Nature Park.

 April 24, 2023: